 - Your company can enhance its attractiveness as an employer.

 - You can increase awareness for equal opportunities in your organisation and detect possible biases in the area of salary setting.

 The Competence Centre of Diversity & Inclusion (CCDI) of the University of St. Gallen reviews the salaries of employees to identify any wage differences between men and women that are not readibly explainable.
-The basis for this analysis is the equal pay tool of the Swiss federal governement (Logib).
-CCDI offers a Salary Analysis which integrates additional criteria that could provide an explanation for any identified salary differences.
+The basis for this analysis is the standard equal pay tool of the Swiss federal government (Logib).
+CCDI offers a salary analysis which integrates additional criteria that could provide an explanation for any identified salary differences.
 This salary analysis is carried out in three steps:

 - Data is first analysed along to the legally defensible criteria provided in Logib (e.g. education level and professional experience).
 If the resulting discrimination coefficient is less than 5% (target defined by the federal government), a seal of approval is issued, confirming that salaries in the organisation adhere to the policy anchored in the Swiss federal constitution „equal pay for work of equal value“.
 This certification can be used for internal as well as external communications.

 - After this, additional legally defensible criteria (e.g. field of activity) are used to accurately identify the cause for any wage differences between men and women that cannot be readily explained.

 - Further criteria that may be able to explain wage differences, but which are by nature discriminating (e.g. nationality and family status), are then taken into account.
 Companies can thereby identify potential unconscious biases and areas for action in their organisations.